Do you use Drip as your email marketing automation tool? I do. My team and I love it.

 My Drip Automation Teardown

 Let’s start with my live Drip teardown.
 In this 30-minute video, watch me walk through our actual workflows and funnel we have in place to drive leads for our Audience Ops service.
+(Is the video below not working?
+Click here to watch it.)

 Important notes about this video: